MicrosoftDocs/edge-developer/microsoft-edge/webview2/index.md

 You can also use Visual Studio Code to debug your script within the WebView2 right from the IDE.
 For more details click [here](https://github.com/microsoft/vscode-edge-debug2/blob/master/README.md#microsoft-edge-chromium-webview-applications).

-## Feedback
+## Getting in touch with the WebView2 team

 Help us build a richer WebView2 experience by sharing your feedback!
 Visit our [feedback repo](https://aka.ms/webviewfeedback) to submit feature requests or bug reports.

-It’s also a good place to search for known issues.
+It's also a good place to search for known issues.
 During developer preview, we will also be collecting telemetry data to help us build a better WebView.
 Users can turn off WebView data collection by navigating to edge://settings/privacy in the browser and turning off browser data collection.